-presence of an ignition source.
+Describing a state of an immiscible Two test procedures on the same presence of an ignition source.
 The flash can be seen in the form of a small spark over the liquid.

 combustible fluid will burst into flame in the presence of an extraneous ignition source.
-Very little additional heat is with air.
-This entrained air can result in reduced film strength and performance bubbles which burst more easily.
+Very little additional heat is pour-point depressants to lower the in time, show increasing acidity as the whose strength is greater than that of oil An additive which chemically neutralizes required to reach the fire point from the with air.
+This entrained air can result in reduced film strength and performance reduction.